modzy/defect-detection-application/README.md

 Next, edit the [edge client instantiation](./flask-app/app.py#L117) based on the location your Flask app is running relative to the device running Modzy core.
 If you are running this app on the same device, you will keep the host as "localhost".
 Otherwise, insert the IP address of your device running Modzy core.

+*NOTE: If you are using this repository as a template for your use case, make any additional changes as you see fit before running your Flask app.*

-Finally, you can run the Flask app code:
+With these changes made, you can run the Flask app code:

 ```bash
 python3 app.py